Adolf Hitler in popular culture: Depictions of Hitler during his lifetime

 Numerous works in popular music and literature feature Adolf Hitler prominently.

 In Germany, before he gained power, Hitler was often portrayed satirically in newspaper cartoons and propaganda by political enemies.
 The photomontagist John Heartfield regularly depicted Hitler in absurd ways in his anti-Nazi poster designs.
 After the Nazis came to national power in January 1933, Hitler was mostly depicted as a god-like figure, loved and respected by the German people, as shown for example in the Leni Riefenstahl propaganda film Triumph of the Will (1935), which Hitler co-produced.

 An exception was the German Fritz Lang film Das Testament des Dr. Mabuse (The Testament of Dr. Mabuse) from 1933, which was banned by the Nazi propaganda ministry.
 Many critics consider Lang's depiction of a homicidal maniac masterminding a criminal empire from within the walls of a criminal asylum to be an allegory of the Nazi ascent to power in Germany.

 Outside Germany, Hitler's persona was often parodied.
 The George Bernard Shaw play Geneva (1936) includes a caricature of Hitler as "Herr Battler", appearing at an international tribunal with his friends "Signor Bombardone" (Mussolini) and "General Flanco" (Franco).
 Numerous cartoons satirize his distinctive features, such as those by David Low.

+In the United States the 1934 Production Code Administration made the 1927 Hays Code binding on American studios which put a damper on films mocking public figures or national identities including Hitler and the Nazis.
+Another discouraging factor was that Germany and Italy contributed to 30% of the American film industry's overseas profits.
+In 1933 two animated shorts, Cubby Bear in World Flight and Bosko's Picture Show appeared in theatres.
+The former only had Hitler waving a beer stein but the latter depicted him chasing Jimmy Durante with an axe.
+In 1934 two documentaries, Hitler's Reign of Terror and Are We Civilized? were released but were both were unable to obtain a wide distribution.
+American isolationists and those harboring anti-war sentiments tended to view any criticism of Nazism as pro-war propaganda and the studio heads were arguably afraid exacerbating public antisemitism which were already at high levels.